brittlewis12/witness-budgets/witness-budgets.md

 As AI capabilities expand into formal reasoning domains, transparent oversight becomes more important.
 We're building foundations now for capabilities that are emerging.

-**We are NOT claiming** to solve alignment broadly.
+**We are not claiming** to solve alignment broadly.
 We're solving transparent oversight for mathematical/formal reasoning specifically.

-### 8.2 "Classical math works fine - why do we need constructivism?"
+### 8.2 "Classical math works fine — why do we need constructivism?"

 **Objection:** Classical mathematics has served us well for centuries.
 Computers can verify classical proofs successfully.
 Why insist on constructive foundations?